COVID-19 Camp Safety Protocols

 No other individuals will be allowed in the part of the building where camps are being held except for Asolo Rep Education & Engagement staff, Teaching Artists, and campers.

-Snack and lunch breaks will be taken outside where students must social distance and stay 6-feet apart.
+Snack and lunch breaks will be taken outside, weather permitting.

 Sanitization Stations with tissues, hand sanitizer, disinfectant spray, and disinfecting wipes will be available at all times.
 Asolo Rep Education will use disinfectant and cleaning products to clean high-touch surfaces frequently throughout the day.